kevinmce/mowgli-docker/README.md

 # Mowgli in Docker

 This container runs OpenMower Mowgli software locally or remotely.
+When starting with a bare Raspberry Pi 4, start by installing "Raspberry PI OS Lite (64 bits)" with Raspberry Pi Imager.

 ## Local